 It can get crowded in the mornings.
 If the line’s long, we highly recommend the Express Ticket.
 It’s worth the extra €10, as we skipped 45 minutes of waiting and got priority access at the SkyBridge as well.
 It is especially helpful when traveling this highlight of Langkawi with small children.

-Waterfalls in Langkawi with children
+Waterfalls in Langkawi with kids

 Langkawi has some lovely waterfalls, leading to lots of excitement when visiting with children.
 Their flow depends on the season.
 During the dry season (November to March), some may have little to no water.